Jack5079/branding/jack5079/README.md

 # jack5079

-jack5079 is my username on most places.
+jack5079 is me

-If possible, I try to get the username "Jack" instead.
+i no longer use these; i just put a picture of my dog for my profile picture instead.